 2. Shop for Fresh Produce at Culpeper Downtown Farmers Market

 This farmers’ market started in the late 1950s and has been in the community for over 50 years.

-For more than 50 years, the market has moved throughout the Depot neighborhood until settling on its current location in the East Davis Street parking lot.
+It moved around the Depot neighborhood but finally found its permanent home in the East Davis Street parking lot.

 3. Have a Meal at Pinto Thai

-What really sets this restaurant apart, though, is the beautifully presented dishes that make the dining room look beautiful.
+What really sets this restaurant apart, though, is the beautifully presented dishes that make the dining room look even more beautiful.

 1. Antioch Baptist Church

-According to church records, the church was founded in 1865 under the leadership of Reverend Harrison Blair.
+According to church records, the church was officially founded in 1865 under the leadership of Reverend Harrison Blair.
 The church has undergone several changes over the years, including a move from the Confederate Barracks to a lot near Locust Street and a fire that destroyed the church in 1873.

-The congregation worshiped in a brick warehouse until 1886 when the present sanctuary was built.
-Since then, there have been ten more pastors.
+The congregation continued to worship in a brick warehouse until 1886, when the current sanctuary was built.
+Since then, the church has had ten more pastors.

 This is a privately owned 300-acre trail system located in Culpeper.
 Constructed in the early days of the city.

-These trails offer beginner, intermediate, and advanced mountain bikers an assortment of bridges, log obstacles, stream crossings, steep climbs, and rock formations.
+There are beginner, intermediate, and advanced trails that include various obstacles such as bridges, log obstacles, stream crossings, steep climbs, and rock formations.

-If you want to explore them, you can contact the Culpeper Area Mountain Bike Organization (CAMBO) to access these great trails!
+If you want to explore them, you can contact the Culpeper Area Mountain Bike Organization (CAMBO) to access them.

 3. Cedar Mountain Battlefield

-It was in August of 1862 that Major General John Pope’s new Army of Virginia engaged the Army of Northern Virginia for the first time in a serious battle at Cedar Mountain.
+It was in August of 1862 that Major General John Pope’s new Army of Virginia faced off against the Army of Northern Virginia for the first time in a serious battle at Cedar Mountain.

 Unfortunately, the Confederacy narrowly won the battle, and the fighting returned to Manassas Field soon after.